-Prior to joining The AECF, Titus worked with Land O’Lakes International Development where he served as Internal Audit Manager responsible for programmes in Africa and Asia.
+Prior to joining the AECF, Titus worked with Land O’Lakes International Development where he served as Internal Audit Manager responsible for programmes in Africa and Asia.
 He has also held various leadership positions at Jhpiego Corporation and Ernst & Young Eastern Africa.

 Titus is a Certified Public Accountant (CPA) and Certified Information Systems Auditor (CISA).
 He holds an MBA in Strategic Management from the University of Nairobi and Bachelor’s degree in Business Management (Accounting & Finance) from Moi University.

-Johnstone holds a Master of Commerce in Accounting from Strathmore University and a Bachelor of Commerce in Accounting from the University of Nairobi.
-He is a Certified Public Accountant of Kenya(CPA-K) and a member of Institute of Certified Public Accountants of Kenya (ICPAK)
+Enoch holds a Bachelor of Commerce (Double major in Accounting, Business Administration & Management) from Daystar University and an MBA (Strategic Management) from Strathmore University Business School (SBS).
+He is also a Certified Public Accountant (CPA-K) and a member of the Institute of Certified Public Accountants of Kenya (ICPAK).

 Fiona Lukwago is the Enterprise Development Lead.
 She is a private sector development and agribusiness specialist with 15 years’ professional experience in leading inclusive agribusiness and development programs, coupled with provision of business advisory.

 In her current role at The AECF, she provides solutions that engineer profitability and business growth for AECF’s 100+ investee businesses in Africa (agribusiness and renewable energy).
 She works with these businesses to address the systemic constraints in innovation, business growth, capital raising, and social impact generation among rural low-income household.
 Before establishing AECF’s capacity building Unit, Fiona was the Sector Team Lead for agribusiness, responsible for programme development and overall management of AECF’s agribusiness programs across Africa.